yanghengtang/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC11 View all appointments within a timeframe**
+**Use case: UC11 View a patient’s upcoming appointments**

 **MSS**

-1. User requests to view all appointments within a timeframe.
-2. MediConnect shows the appointments list.

-   Use case ends.

-**Extensions**

-* 1a.
-The command is invalid.
-    * 1a1.
-MediConnect shows an error message.

-      Use case resumes at step 1.

-**Use case: UC12 View a patient’s upcoming appointments**

-**MSS**

 1. User requests to view a patient’s upcoming appointments
 2. MediConnect shows the patient’s appointment list

-   use case ends.
+   Use case ends.

 **Extensions**

 * 1a.
-The command is invalid.
+MediConnect detects that the command is invalid.
     * 1a1.
 MediConnect shows an error message.
+    * 1a2.
+MediConnect requests for the correct input

       Use case resumes at step 1.

 * 1b.
-The patient does not exist in the system.
+MediConnect detects that the patient does not exist in the system.
     * 1b1.
 MediConnect shows an error message.

       Use case resumes at step 1.

-**Use case: UC13 View a doctor’s upcoming appointments**
+**Use case: UC12 View a doctor’s upcoming appointments**

 **MSS**

 1. User requests to view a doctor’s upcoming appointments.
 2. MediConnect shows the doctor’s appointment list.

-   use case ends.
+   Use case ends.

 **Extensions**

 * 1a.
-The command is invalid.
+MediConnect detects that the command is invalid.
     * 1a1.
 MediConnect shows an error message.
+    * 1a2.
+MediConnect requests for the correct input

       Use case resumes at step 1.

 * 1b.
-The doctor does not exist in the system.
+MediConnect detects that the doctor does not exist in the system.
     * 1b1.
 MediConnect shows an error message.
+    * 1b2.
+MediConnect requests for the correct input

       Use case resumes at step 1.

-**Use case: UC14 Add an appointment between a patient and doctor**
+**Use case: UC13 Add an appointment between a patient and doctor**

 **MSS**

 1. User requests to add a specific appointment between a patient and doctor.
 2. MediConnect adds the appointment to the list.

-   use case ends.
+   Use case ends.

 **Extensions**

 * 1a.MediConnect detects that the arguments provided to add an appointment is invalid.
     * 1a1.
 MediConnect shows an error message.
-    * 1a2 MediConnect requests for the correct input.
+    * 1a2.
+MediConnect requests for the correct input.
       Use case resumes at step 1.

 * 1b.
 MediConnect detects that the appointment to be added already exists in the system